Furthering the Discourse on Avian Trade Legislation

 Part of the activities that Hyacinth Macaw Aviary has engaged in over the years have included conservation oriented efforts both from an in situ perspective and domestic/international legislative objectives.

 CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, plays an important role in the stewardship of the many species of plants and animals that are in peril.
 The Hyacinth Macaw is listed as Appendix 1, which is afforded the highest level of international protection by CITES.
-Hyacinth Macaw Aviary has been active with CITES both as a past delegate to CoP and having had the only registration with CITES for Hyacinth Macaws in history.
+Hyacinth Macaw Aviary has been active with CITES both as a past delegate to CoP and having the ONLY commercial registration with CITES for Hyacinth Macaws in history.

 The IUCN (International Union for Conservation of Nature) Red List has recently down listed the Hyacinth Macaw from Endangered to Threatened as a result of the success of Projeto Arara Azul and the efforts of Neiva Guedes.